dalekjs/dalek-driver-native/README.md

 ## Docs

-Daleks Native driver for third party driver communication.
+Dalek's Native driver for third party driver communication.
 Defines a set of javascript interfaces, every third party needs to implement in order to be Dalek compliant.
-Details will follow soon, in the meantime, please check the [API Docs](http://dalekjs.com/package/dalek-driver-native/master/api/index.html).
+Details will follow soon.
+In the meantime, please check the [API Docs](http://dalekjs.com/package/dalek-driver-native/master/api/index.html).

-It comes bundled with an Webdriver compliant adapter, please check that one out, if you wan't to see, how drivers can be implemented.
+It comes bundled with a Webdriver compliant adapter.
+Please check that one out, if you want to see how drivers can be implemented.

 ## Help Is Just A Click Away